ibrahimahmed443/onename-node/README.md

 # onename-node
-Unofficial Node.js library for Onename API
+Unofficial Node.js library for Onename API.

+When I wrote this library, there was no official version of Onename library for Node.js.
+However, Currently, there is an offical library here: https://github.com/onenameio/onename-node.js.
+Please compare both to see which one suits your needs.

 ##Documentation